 How long does it take to walk the 1000 Steps in Dandenong?

-The Parks Victoria signboards at the 1000 Steps suggest that it will take 40 minutes.
-This is about right, but it is also a few hundred meters from the car parks to the beginning of the Walk
+The Parks Victoria signboards at the 1000 Steps suggest that it will take 40 mins.
+This is about right, but it is also a few hundred meters from the car parks and a further 100 meters to the Kokoda Memorial Walk.

 Is the 1000 Steps hard?

 If you are fit, then it is not hard and many people run and jog the 1000 Steps Dandenong Walk.
 If you are very unfit, it can be a challenge.
+People of all fitness levels certainly successfully complete the Walk.
 Many people take it slow and stop frequently along the way.
 Many children do it and I have seen older people with walking sticks make the walk.
 If you are worried about it, just take a few rest stops along the way.

 Where is the 1000 Steps?